giuseppewebber/embedded-project/README.md

 ## Hardware setup

-- Attach the 2 boards paying attention to the pin order
+- Attach the 2 boards paying attention to the pin order;
-- Connect as shown the main board to the power supply and to the ESP32 (after programming it)
+- Connect as shown the main board to the power supply and to the ESP32 (after programming it).

 ![Board_front](readme_img/Board_front.jpeg)
 ![Board_back](readme_img/Board_back.jpg)